-This is a great town for wandering early mornings or late evenings when the heat of sun is not around.
+Has a charming old town set on a hill for wandering early mornings or late evenings when the extreme heat of the summer sun has gone.
 The "third" capital of the island and a cultural centre.
-The old town is very pretty and makes a great change to the beach, with a good mix of little shops to browse, Cafes, Bars and Restaurants.
-There are several clothes and shoe boutiques offering original items not chain store repetition.
+The old town is very pretty and makes a great change to the beach, with some delightful Cafes, Bars and Restaurants.
+A few several clothes and shoe boutiques offering original items not chain store repetition.
 Childrens playground on the pretty town square (next to ice cream cafes!).
-Alaior has a weekly market plus an evening market with jewellery , other handicrafts and clothing.
+Alaior has a weekly market plus an evening market (weds june-sept ) with Artisan goods,jewellery , other handicrafts and small boutiques.

-Ladies Alaior is home to the Pons Quintana shoe factory shop.
-An name relatively unknown in the UK because most of its high quality leather shoes are exported to France and Germany.
-At the factory shop you will get reduced prices on beautiful high quality shoes.
+There is a late night bus to return from Alaior's evening market.
+Alaior is home to the Pons Quintana shoe factory shop.
+A brand relatively unknown in the UK because most of its high quality leather shoes are exported to France and Germany.
+The shop offers reduced prices on beautiful high quality shoes and leather goods.

 A taste of former elegant times with fine old spanish palaces, moorish influences, a wonderful old centre and a charming little harbour.
 Ciutadella was the original capital of the island lying at the western edge of the island looking out to its bigger neighbour Mallorca.
 A superb contrast to the beach and holiday resort.
 Great atmosphere and shopping and a place to wander the pedestrianised old city and its many narrow streets with hidden shops and Cafe treats.
 Also competes with Mahon for the title of the best music bars and venues on the island.
 The scene for the spectacular Sant Joan festival in June, when stunning native black horses parade through the streets and the brave try to "touch the horses' heart" as it rears in front of them.